-The following is a list of commonly asked questions for current and prospective students of Child Development and Family Relations.
+The following is a list of commonly asked questions for current and prospective students of Human Development and Family Science.

 What can I do with this major when I graduate?

 The Human Development and Family Science Program prepares students for a variety of positions: teaching in preschool classrooms; working in early intervention programs with children and families from birth through age three; employment as a case worker for human service and social service agencies; working with parents to increase parenting skills; employment as a counselor in adolescent programs; working with teen parents; and positions as a therapeutic support staff with a child who has special needs, to name a few.

 I want to teach young children.
 Will I be able to do that with this major?

 Yes, our graduates teach in a variety of childcare, early childhood programs, and Head Start programs.
 However, our program does not offer early childhood certification (which will soon be required for Pre-K Counts Programs).
 If a student completes coursework in Child Development and Family Relations, then wishes to become certified in early childhood education (in order to teach in a Pre-K Counts Program or to teach grades K-3 in a public school), she/he should pursue certification at the master's level.
 There are many graduate programs that offer a master's plus certification.
 The student needs to discuss this with her/his advisor.

 I want to work with children, but I don't want to teach.
 What else can I do?